OpenSwitchNOS/openswitch-ops/docs/OpenSwitch_Modular_Configuration_user_guide.md

 ------------------------------------
 This is still work-in-progress.
 Nevertheless capturing details that have been discussed/implemented so far.

-The CIT framework deploys “pytest” to run the python test-scripts that are placed within the repos.
+The CIT framework deploys "pytest" to run the python test-scripts that are placed within the repos.
-As part of Kconfig, when a certain feature is disabled, the tests corresponding to it should not be run (as they’ll fail).
+As part of Kconfig, when a certain feature is disabled, the tests corresponding to it should not be run (as they will fail).
 A file containing the list of features enabled by Kconfig will be generated as part of "make" and will also be available as part of the manifest.
 This file and the manifest will act as inputs to the Test framework to create a global set of features (say "enabled_features") that will be available to all test-scripts (either through import of a module or by calling some function).
 ```ditaa